 Applicants whose homes are located in or outside of a floodplain may qualify for repair/retrofit, reconstruction or relocation.
-However, in accordance with 84 FR 45838, 45867, the Program may only provide assistance for the repair or reconstruction of a house located in a floodplain if: (a) The homeowner had flood insurance at the time of the disaster and still has mitigation unmet needs; or (b) the household earns less than the greater of 120% AMI or the national median and has unmet mitigation needs.
+However, in accordance with 84 FR 45838, 45867, the Program may only provide assistance for the repair or reconstruction of a house located in a floodplain if: (a) The homeowner had flood insurance at the time of the disaster and has mitigation needs; or (b) the household earns less than the greater of 120% AMI or the national median and has mitigation needs.
 Floodplain designation will be determined by the site-specific environmental review.

 Homes located in a floodplain which qualify for repair/retrofit that is considered a substantial improvement, as defined in 24 C.F.R. § 55.2, will not be rehabilitated in place.
-Rather, eligible applicants with homes in a floodplain that require substantial improvement repair/retrofit will be offered Program assistance to relocate to a property outside the floodplain or an elevated reconstruction.27 a) Any repair, reconstruction, modernization or improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure either: 1) Before the improvement or repair is started; or 2) If the structure has been damaged, and is being restored, before the damage occurred28; or
+Rather, eligible applicants with homes in a floodplain that require substantial improvement repair/retrofit will be offered Program assistance to relocate to a property outside the floodplain or an elevated reconstruction.26